vagomundo21/Image-Super-Resolution-from-MRI-Images-using-3D-FSRCNN/README.md

     x = x + 32
     x1 = x1 + 64
 ```
-> The above cells are assuming the low-res scan dimension is 128x160x160.
-For other dimension, small changes needs to be done.
+> The above cells are assuming the low resolution scan dimension is 128x160x160.
+For other dimension, small changes are required.
 5. About variables:
 - *lr* : 3d np array of low resolution input scan
 - *sr* : 3d np array of super-resolved scan